Peeragogy/Peeragogy.github.io/practice.md

-According to the theory proposed by Yochai Benkler, for free/open “commons-based” projects to work, it is important for participants to be able to contribute small pieces, and for the project to have a way to stitch those pieces together @coases-penguin.
+According to the theory proposed by Yochai Benkler, for free/open “commons-based” projects to work, it is important for participants to be able to contribute small pieces, and for the project to have a way to stitch those pieces together [1].
 The helps perform this integrative stitching function.
 If you value participation, you may have to do some serious work to facilitate access to process.